In campaign mode, Obama talks jobs in Midwest

 The tour also exposes the Democratic president to voters who, polls suggest, are furious about political gridlock in Washington as he begins serious campaigning for the November 2012 election.

-Obama touted his job-growth agenda, which includes extending a payroll tax cut, finalizing free-trade pacts and promoting infrastructure projects to create construction jobs.
+Acknowledging "a lot of folks were feeling a little anxious and distressed" after the wild stock market swings last week, Obama said that restoring a spirit of compromise would do a lot to improve confidence in the economy.

-But Obama's hands are tied by a divided Congress, where Republicans control the House of Representatives and oppose any significant spending measures to stimulate growth.
+"You've got to send a message to Washington that it is time for the games to stop, it is time to put country first," he said.
+"This is a political crisis."

-Obama cited a column by Warren Buffett, in which the billionaire investor said the rich had been "coddled" by Congress, to argue for tax increases on the wealthy as well as spending cuts to close the deficit gap.
+Obama touted his job-growth agenda, which includes extending a payroll tax cut, finalizing free-trade pacts and authorizing infrastructure projects to create construction worker jobs.

-He cited a debate last week among Republicans vying for the party's presidential nomination in which all eight said they would not consider allowing even a $1 increase in government revenues -- through taxes or fees -- for every $10 in cuts.
+And he targeted Republicans for refusing to compromise on fiscal issues.
+He cited a debate last week among eight Republicans vying for the party's presidential nomination in which all said they would not consider allowing even a $1 increase in government revenues -- through taxes or fees -- for every $10 in cuts.

 Republicans slammed the trip as a taxpayer-funded "debt end" bus tour and hammered Obama over high unemployment, record national debt and the flagging economy.